I can escape from the world I see

 Within the practice instructions there is one other idea worth singling out:

-Be sure to include both your thoughts of attacking and being attacked.
+Be sure to include both your thoughts of attacking and of being attacked.
 Their effects are exactly the same because they are exactly the same.
 (7:1-2)

 An “attack thought” is not just a thought I have about attacking another; it is also a thought of being attacked.
 If everything I see is a reflection of my thoughts, then what seems to be attack coming at me from outside is really my own thought of attack bouncing back at me.